apioo/psx/doc/getting_started/installation.rst

    :language: php

 If your application needs database access you can enter the credentials in the :code:`psx_sql_*` keys.
-The connection service provides and Doctrine DBAL connection which you can use in your application.
+The connection service provides a Doctrine DBAL connection which you can use in your application.

 Routing
 -------

-In order to make an controller accessible you have to define a route in your :file:`routes` file which invokes the controller class.
+In order to make a controller accessible you have to define a route in your :file:`routes` file which invokes the controller class.
 Note PSX tries to autoload the given class name so the namespace must be therefor defined in the :file:`composer.json` autoload key.
 Here an example route entry: